Most Americans probably won't be able to get a Covid-19 vaccine until mid-2021, CDC director says

 On top of that, "in order to have enough of us immunized so we have immunity, I think it's going to take us six to nine months," he said.

-But he said Americans already have a weapon he believes could be more effective against Covid-19: face masks.
+But Redfield said Americans already have a weapon he believes could be more effective against Covid-19: face masks.

 "These face masks are the most important, powerful public health tool we have," Redfield said, holding up a blue face mask.